awstringer1/gamm-paper-code/README.md

 it this way because running these simulations is extremely onerous.
-To get the `1000` results for `01` reported in the main text and the `500` for `02-07` reported in the supplement took over a week of running in multiple batches on two side-by-side M4 Mac desktops.
+To get the `1000` results for `01` reported in the main text and the `500` for `02-07` reported in the supplement took over a week of running in multiple batches in parallel on two M4 Mac desktops.